vaibhavait04/CP3Algorithms/codesWithmakefile/puzzles/OthersToReadAndTry.md

 s) 95 - Tallest mountain: A man approaches you with a very enigmatic look on his face.
 He asks your for a bit of your time and if you could answer a quick question for him.
 He asks: “Before Mt.
 Everest was discovered, which was the tallest mountain in the world?” --> Mt Everest only
 96 - There is a man lying face-down, dead, in the middle of a cabin.
 The cabin is in the middle of the woods.
 There are windows, but they do not open.
 What is going on? --> plane crash - person lying down in airplane cabin.

+t) 135 - Which weighs more - pound of Gold or pound of silver --> Answer: Neither as pound is a unit of weight.

 92 - Read from wiki about - Zollner illusion